 Fugitive Dust: The proposed cultivation operation may generate fugitive dust emissions through ground-disturbing activities, uncovered compost piles, and vehicle or truck trips on unpaved roads.
 Fugitive dust will be controlled by wetting soils with a mobile water tank and hose, or by delaying ground disturbing activities until site conditions are not windy, and by eliminating soil stockpiles.
 Fugitive dust may also be generated temporarily during the construction period.
-Fugitive dust will be greatly reduced and almost nonexistent once the roadway has been constructed.
+Fugitive dust will be greatly reduced and almost nonexistent once the roadways have been upgraded to meet 4290 compliance which is required prior to the finalizing of the structures.